Divorce

 OCERS must be provided with a conformed copy (photographs will not be accepted) of a Judgment of Dissolution of Marriage (Form FL-180 or FL-825) with all attachments from the member’s divorce proceedings.
 OCERS will not obtain a copy from the court on behalf of the member or former spouse/domestic partner.

 All documents must contain a court’s file stamp and the judge’s signature.
 Incomplete documents will be rejected.
 If a former spouse/domestic partner was not granted any rights to a member’s benefit, no further steps are necessary.
-However, members are still required to submit this documentation and OCERS Member Services Department will notify the member if any additional steps are necessary.
-If the former spouse/domestic partner is entitled to a portion of the members retirement benefit a Joinder and DRO are required.
+However, members are still required to submit this documentation, and OCERS Member Services Department will notify the member if any additional steps are necessary.
+If the former spouse/domestic partner is entitled to a portion of the members retirement benefit, a Joinder and DRO are required.

 If OCERS determines that my pension is to be divided, can my former spouse/domestic partner waive their interest by submitting a written waiver?